Those heavy school bags!

 The back pack should be positioned high on the back

-Approximately 200,000 Australians visit their local Doctor of Chiropractic each week and enjoy the many benefits associated with regular adjustments.
+Approximately 200,000 Australians visit their local Doctor of Chiropractic each week.

 To book a chiropractic consultation at New World Chiro please phone or email us today.